 It is important for relatives, friends and the larger community to support people throughout the grief process.
 The following are some suggestions on how to assist survivors directly.

-Respect the timing and pacing of an individual’s grief process.
+- Respect the timing and pace of an individual’s grief process.
 It is a difficult journey.
 Encourage them to make choices that are right for them.

-Reassure survivors what they are feeling is normal.
+- Reassure survivors that what they are feeling is normal.

 Suicide Grief in Children and Adolescents

 Trying to navigate the path of grief after a death by suicide is tremendously complex to say the least.
 It is like desperately trying to untangle a knotted ball of string that has woven in upon itself – as soon as one thread is pulled another tightens.

 This path can be especially confusing and frightening for children and teens who do not yet have the intellectual ability, the coping skills, and life experience to assist them in this process.

 One of the most helpful things for a child or teen at this point is the presence of caring and compassionate adults who can listen and support without judgment.
 Adults who will allow them to grieve in the way that they want to, not how anyone else thinks they should.
 Teens will tell you there should be “no shoulds”.